amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     that must be added to the matrix.
 These terms represent Jacobian and are needed for the preconditioner.
 Available options are `"true jacobian`" and `"approximate jacobian`".

+  * `"scaled constraint equation`" [bool] rescales flux continuity equations on mesh faces.
+    These equations are divided by the nonlinear coefficient.
+This option allows us to treat the case of zero nonlinear coefficient.
+At moment this feature does not work with non-zero gravity term.
+Default is *false*.

+  * `"constraint equation scaling cutoff"`" [double] specifies the cutoff value for applying rescaling strategy described above.

   * `"consistent faces`" [list] may contain a `"preconditioner`" and `"linear operator`" list (see sections Preconditioners_ and LinearSolvers_ respectively).
 If these lists are provided, and the `"discretization